-The RDO Code of Ethics was introduced in 1999 and over the years has been regularly updated to reflect best practices within the timeshare industry.
+The RDO Code of Ethics was introduced in 1999 and over the years has been updated to reflect best practices within the vacation ownership industry.

 On 1st January 2010 RDO’s new Code of Conduct came into force, the new Code reflects changes in the industry and legislation such as the EU Timeshare Directive, Rome 1, and the Unfair Commercial Practices Legislation which made certain aspects of the old Code obsolete.
 The new Code is accompanied by an Alternative Dispute Resolution Scheme (ADR) which allows consumers to have a cost effective alternative form of redress, in addition to RDO’s free-of-charge complaint handling service.